 However, the tribe was able to move on its own due to a 2015 gaming compact with the state that authorizes Class III gaming, which the tribes say includes sports betting.
 Under this interpretation of the law, tribal casinos need no authorization from the state to offer sports betting on casino property.

 Santa Ana Star Casino announced that it would begin taking sports wagers on Tuesday, October 16th, 2018.
-This was the first casino to make such an announcement, but it will likely set off a chain reaction of other tribal casinos entering the sports betting space and lawmakers moving to authorize sports betting at commercial casinos.
+This was the first casino to make such an announcement, but it would only be a matter of time before others do the same.

 However, Willis also did not sound totally against the idea.
 He also told the Albuquerque Journal that if New Jersey wins its Supreme Court case to end the federal prohibition, sports betting is “something we have to look at.
 And the legislature will have to look at it.”